Atisha-sh/Role-Based-Access-Control-RBAC-UI/README.md

 ├── db.json               # JSON file used by JSON Server to store user data ├── README.md             # Project description (this file)
 ```

+## Real-Life Use Cases
+### Enterprise User Management:
+Simplifies handling user data for small businesses and startups.

+### Access Control in Applications:
+The dashboard can serve as a base for implementing advanced RBAC systems.

+### Educational Projects:
+Perfect for learning CRUD operations and integrating RESTful APIs in front-end applications.

+## Future Scope
+### Role-Based Access Levels:
+Introduce user roles (Admin, Moderator, Viewer) with different access privileges.

+### Authentication:
+Implement login and logout functionality for secure data handling.

+### Pagination and Search:
+Add features for searching and navigating through large user datasets.

+### Database Migration:
+Transition from JSON Server to a full-fledged backend like Node.js or Firebase.

+### Integration with Real APIs:
+Connect with production-grade APIs to handle real-world data.

 ## Setup Instructions:
 #### 1. Clone the Repository